Catterio/xtmp-casualtiesunknown-fallback-fonts/README.md

 You will need to have XTMP already set up in order to add fallback fonts into the game.

+Though, feel free to use the fonts for other purposes as well.

 ## Usage guide